 Check out our commonkind list of favourite books to read with your primary school-aged child about the value of intergenerational friendships.
 All books are ruthlessly reviewed by our panel of real child judges!
-Although they are still learning kindess they don’t hold back on the important subject of books!
+Although they are still learning kindness they don’t hold back on the important subject of books!

 Please note: when you purchase a book through Amazon, we earn an affiliate commission but this does not affect the price you pay.
 This is a simple way you can put your purchase to good use and help us fund our charitable programs.
 Thank you in advance!